hhcaz/simple-topic/README.md

-# Simple Topic
+# Pika Topic

-This is a toy implementation of topic (using [RabbitMQ](https://www.rabbitmq.com/)) as an alternative of ros's Publisher/Subscriber.
+This is a toy implementation of a topic-based pub/sub IPC (using [RabbitMQ](https://www.rabbitmq.com/)) as an alternative of [ROS](https://www.ros.org/)'s Publisher/Subscriber.

 ## Dependencies

 * rabbitmq-server

+  You can skip this step if you want to only publish/subscribe to a topic host on a remote machine.
   ```bash
   sudo apt install erlang rabbitmq-server
   ```